 Thank you for reading This article is from 6 years ago!
 Gaia GPS is still our favorite navigation app.
 While this article gives a good general overview of the app it has been updated many times over.
 Look for our other articles with more up to date information.
 Here's our updated article on planning trips.

-Most of us in the 4XOA family run Apple devices.
-This review is geared towards the iOS version of Gaia GPS but there is also an Android version available.
+Most of us in the 4XOA family use Apple devices.
+This review is geared towards the iOS version of Gaia GPS but there is an Android version available.

 How We Use Gaia –

 Gaia helps us navigate trails, map out new routes, and create waypoints of our favorite spots.
 It keeps us from getting lost and provides a lot of flexibility to go exploring.
 If a route/track has been created by someone else Gaia makes it easy to import the track to then follow it.

 If you have an iPad without a data plan you will need to have an external GPS.
 We have a Dual GPS Bluetooth “puck” that works great.
 If you own an InReach Explorer this could be paired to your iPad and used.
 Phones and many Android tablets have GPS built-in.
 All you have to do is tap the trip button from the side menu to begin recording.
 You can pause track recording as needed as well.
 Once complete you just select “finish track” and you are done.
 You can edit the name of the track, change the track color, and add notes as required.
 Photos can also be included with tracks.

 To create a waypoint simply click the pin icon with the + symbol next to it.
 There are several options on this drop-down menu.